jeff-t-d/JHU-PA2-makeCacheMatrix-cacheSolve/readme.md

 The solve() function is used to calculate the inverse of a hypothetical invertible matrix.

-For in-depth documentation, see the corresponding .R file.

 ### Repository contents:

 makeCacheMatrix.R : makeCacheMatrix(x) - Creates a matrix and can cache its inverse.
 The type of object it creates & caches can be easily modified.